stasiselectronics/8BitWiFiVisualizer/docs/firmware/blank.md

 ---
-permalink: /docs/firmware/setup/
+permalink: /docs/firmware/blank/
-title: "Setting Up Arduino"
+title: "Blank Sketch"
 layout: single
 author_profile: false
 sidebar:
   nav: "docs"
 ---
-Here will be an explanation of the basic version of the firmware.
+Here will be an explanation and example of a blank sketch for this particular board